 Makes about 18

 2 batches of my 6-inch cassava tortillas, HERE (see subs below)*

 About 10 ounces of any cooked chicken breast, shredded

 1 – 8-ounce container of Kite HiIl Dairy Free Cream Cheese, get HERE (see subs below)**

 1/4 cup, finely diced cherry tomatoes

-1/4 cup diced, roasted hatch chilies, less to taste, if using fresh
+1/4 cup diced, fresh or roasted hatch chilies (or to taste)

 1/8 cup finely chopped chives or green onions

 1/2 teaspoon (or more) of Primal Palate taco seasoning, get HERE